 NodeJS is a single programming language, which allows developers to write code both front-end and back-end code for server-side applications.
 The platform is adopted by some of the biggest companies in the market, including giants like Twitter, NASA, and Walmart.
 It is ideal for building scalable and efficient REST APIs.
-However, many developers also use NodeJS to build a variety of solutions, including hybrid mobile applications, the Internet of Things, and desktop applications.
+However, many Node.js developers build a variety of solutions, including hybrid mobile applications, the Internet of Things, and desktop applications.

 Two features stand out in NodeJS development the most, namely, its event-driven nature and non-blocking I/O model.
 Both these features lay the foundation for NodeJS’s efficient, lightweight, and fast setup.